 A light breakfast and lunch will be provided.
 Breakfast includes coffee, juice, baked goods, etc. Lunch includes cold salads and sandwiches, chips, etc. During registration, you can specify if you have any dietary restrictions.

 Registration is required for all attendees.
 Seating is limited and early registration is recommended.
 To register online, please go to: http://marketplace.rowanonline.com/ROLS

 A detailed schedule for the symposium, including presentation titles, descriptions and start times will be posted closer to the date of the event.
-Please note that presentation sessions are approximately 40 minutes in length followed by a 10 minute break.
-(A 40-minute session may be comprised of two 20-minute presentations.)
-Lunch will be 30 minutes in length.
+Please note that presentation sessions will be approximately 30 minutes in length followed by a 5 minute break.
+Lunch will be an hour in length.